Cuhey3/mydsl/go/README.md

 ## mydsl

-mydsl is yaml-based DSL library for JavaScript / Node.js / Go / Python.
+mydsl is yaml-based DSL library for JavaScript/Node.js/Go.

 mydsl can replace your code with a YAML file.